Verne D. Mudge: Admiralties

-The 1st Cavalry Division received orders to seize Admiralty Islands so Japanese shipping could be prevented from reinforcing the garrisons at Rabaul and Kavieng.
+The 1st Cavalry Division received orders to seize the Admiralty Islands so Japanese shipping could be prevented from reinforcing the garrisons at Rabaul and Kavieng.
 Admiralties consisted of several islands with Los Negros and Manus Island as the larger islands.
-Mudge and his brigade were kept in reserve until March 9, 1944 when they landed unopposed on Salami Beach in Seeadler Harbor on Manus Island.
-There were an estimated 2,700 Japanese troops still located on the island but the initial patrols found no opposition.
-As they were advancing inland toward the main objective - Lorengau airdrome, Mudge's unit encountered fierce Japanese resistance.
+Mudge and his brigade were kept in reserve until March 9, 1944, when they landed unopposed on Salami Beach in Seeadler Harbor on Manus Island.
+There were an estimated 2,700 Japanese troops still located on the island, but the initial patrols found no opposition.
+As they were advancing inland toward the main objective, Lorengau airdrome, Mudge's unit encountered fierce Japanese resistance.
 During the following week of day and night fighting, 2nd Cavalry Brigade units were able to capture Lorengau and proceed to Rossum village.
-Then Rossum village and Salesia Plantation were captured by the end of March and organized resistance on Admiralties has ended.
+Rossum village and Salesia Plantation were captured by the end of March, and organized resistance on Admiralties ended.

-Mudge and parts his 2nd Brigade then conducted mopping up operations in order to capture or kill the remaining scattered Japanese units in the jungle while the rest of the brigade were ordered for rest and rehabilitation.
+Mudge and his 2nd Brigade then conducted mopping up operations in order to capture or kill the remaining scattered Japanese units in the jungle while the rest of the brigade were ordered for rest and rehabilitation.
 Around some 586 Japanese dead were counted and 47 prisoners taken on Manus Island.
-For his service in the Admiralties, Mudge was decorated with Bronze Star Medal.
+For his service in the Admiralties, Mudge was decorated with the Bronze Star Medal.

-The 1st Cavalry Division then made their base on the Admiralties and conducted training and preparation for next operations.
-Meanwhile Major general Swift has been promoted to the command of I Corps and Mudge was selected as his successor in command of 1st Cavalry Division.
-He assumed command of the division on August 21, 1944 and also received promotion to the temporary rank of Major general.
+The 1st Cavalry Division made their base on the Admiralties and conducted training and preparation for next operations.
+Major General Swift was promoted to the command of I Corps, and Mudge was selected as his successor in command of the 1st Cavalry Division.
+He assumed command of the division on August 21, 1944, and also received promotion to the temporary rank of major general.